Area-53-Robotics/53D-Notebook/entries/misc-program/github-workflows.typ

   monthly-schedule: "On",
   yearly-schedule: "Ahead",
   (
-    (true, "Configure GitHub workflows for our program repositories", ("Ishika")), )
+    (true, "Configure GitHub workflows for our program repositories", ("Ishika",)), )
 )